vachooho/js-macosx/README.md

   * [Converting Cocoa and JavaScript Objects](ConvertingCocoaJavascript.md)
   * [Known Issues and Limitations](KnownIssues.md)

-Download, extract and install Demo extension for Thunderbird or Firefox v18.0 or later, and check out Error Console to see some functionality of Mozilla JavaScript-Cocoa Bridge for Mac OS X in action.
+Download, extract and install Demo extension for Thunderbird or Firefox v18.0 or later, and check out Error Console to see some functionality of Mozilla JavaScript-Cocoa Bridge for macOS in action.